EPR programming aids

 The following interface standards describe the access to the web service of the UPI:

 It is also possible to subscribe to the broadcast service.
-In this case, the UPI notifies automatically if personal entries with EPR-SPID have been changed:
+In this case, the UPI provides automatic notification if an EPR-SPID is cancelled, if there is an OASI (AHV) number with more than one active EPR-SPID and if one of these is deactivated:

 Secure communication: SEDEX